Robert Noyce: Education

 Noyce grew up in Grinnell, Iowa.
 While in high school, he exhibited a talent for mathematics and science and took the Grinnell College freshman physics course in his senior year.
 He graduated from Grinnell High School in 1945 and entered Grinnell College in the fall of that year.
 He was the star diver on the 1947 Midwest Conference Championship swim team.
 While at Grinnell College, Noyce sang, played the oboe and acted.
 In Noyce's junior year, he got in trouble for stealing a 25-pound pig from the Grinnell mayor's farm and roasting it at a school luau.
 The mayor wrote to his parents stating that "In the agricultural state of Iowa, stealing a domestic animal is a felony which carries a minimum penalty of a year in prison and a fine of one dollar."
 Noyce faced expulsion from school but Grant Gale, Noyce's physics professor and president of the college, did not want to lose a student with Noyce's potential.
-They compromised with the mayor so that Grinnell would compensate him for the pig, and suspend Noyce for one semester.
+They compromised with the mayor so that Grinnell would compensate him for the pig, and suspended Noyce for one semester.
 He returned in February 1949.
 He graduated Phi Beta Kappa with a BA in physics and mathematics in 1949.
 He also received a single honor from his classmates: the Brown Derby Prize, which recognized "the senior man who earned the best grades with the least amount of work".

 While Noyce was an undergraduate, he was fascinated by the field of physics and took a course in the subject that was taught by professor Grant Gale.
 Gale obtained two of the first transistors ever produced by Bell Labs and showed them off to his class.
 Noyce was hooked.
 Gale suggested that he apply to the doctoral program in physics at MIT, which he did.

 Noyce had a mind so quick that his graduate school friends called him "Rapid Robert".
 He received his doctorate in physics from MIT in 1953.